JuliaComputing/DataSets.jl/README.md

 ## Data Registries

-For people who'd like to share curated datasets publically, we should have the concept of a data registry.
+For people who'd like to share curated datasets publicly, we should have the concept of a data registry.

-We propose that the normal package system would be a reasonable way to do this;
+The normal package system could be a reasonable way to do this to start with.
-we have some precedent here in packages like RDatasets, VegaDatasets, GeoDatasets, etc.
+We have some precedent here in packages like RDatasets, VegaDatasets, GeoDatasets, etc.

 The idea would be for the package to distribute the Data.toml metadata and any